 What to Know About Tuition & Fees

 Prepare money wise for your degree.
-Compare Chamberlain College of Nursing - Georgia's fees and tuition to other American colleges.
+Compare Chamberlain University - Georgia's fees and tuition to other American colleges.
 Check for price trends and increases to find out whether you have to allocate more funds for the next four years of paying for college.

 |Tuition and Fees||Average||Average||Above Average|

-How Much Will Tuition & Fees Be for Chamberlain College of Nursing - Georgia?
+How Much Will Tuition & Fees Be for Chamberlain - Georgia?

-Full-time students at Chamberlain College of Nursing - Georgia paid $19,500 in fees and tuition for the 2016 - 2017 school year, prior to corrections for financial aid.
+In the 2017 - 2018 school year, regular undergrads at Chamberlain - Georgia paid $19,500, prior to modifications for financial need.
 From this total, the expense of tuition was $18,900. $600 was fees.
+Find out more about the net price.

-Tuition and fees cover the costs of attendance for one academic year, but don't cover room and board, which will be an additional cost you will incur if you decide to stay on campus.
+Fees and tuition prices quoted on this page do not include room and board, which will increase your costs.
 Yet, a lot of students end up paying less than full tuition after getting financial aid along with other discounts.

 Are Tuition and Fees Going Up or Down?

-There has been a growth of 7.4% in Chamberlain College of Nursing - Georgia fees and tuition for out-of-state students in the past 5 years.
-Tuition grew by 7.6% and fees grew by 0.0%.
-This year, undergraduates should anticipate paying $20,939 if the growth keeps up.
+There has been a growth of 3.7% in Chamberlain University - Georgia fees and tuition for out-of-state students in the past 5 years.
+Tuition grew by 3.8% and fees grew by 0.0%.
+This year, undergraduates should anticipate paying $20,220 if the growth keeps up.

-Due to price increases, the full cost of a four-year Chamberlain College of Nursing - Georgia degree will be $93,493, and the full expense of a two-year degree would be $43,424, not including additional expenses for books, transportation, and room and board.
+Due to price increases, the full cost of a four-year degree will be $85,466, and the full expense of a two-year degree would be $41,185, not including additional expenses for books, transportation, and room and board.

-The next chart displays estimated future fees and tuition for undergraduates at Chamberlain College of Nursing - Georgia.
+The next chart displays estimated future fees and tuition for undergraduates at Chamberlain - Georgia.

 Take note of how much college fees and tuition is growing every year.
 At a lot of schools undergrads will end up spending more money on their final year of college than they did for their first.